ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

 ## Models and Datasets

 For each TF and genome, 15 models were trained.
-Of these, the best performing model selected.
+Of these, the best performing model was selected.

 Genome windows, annotated by overlaps to TFs, were divided into training, validation, and test set.
  - All data excluded chromosome 1 and 2 were used for model training (chr3toY_shuf.bed (including chr3toY_pos_shuf.bed and chr3toY_neg_shuf.bed))